Lola Murotova

-Lola Neʼmatovna Murotova (Murodova) (9 March 1958 – 30 May 2022) was a recipiet of the Hero of Uzbekistan medal.
+Lola Neʼmatovna Murotova (Murodova) (9 March 1958 – 30 May 2022) was a recipient of the title Hero of Uzbekistan.
 She was an Uzbek farmer.
-She was a member of Senate of Uzbekistan (2020–2022).
+She was a member of Senate of Uzbekistan from 2020 to 2022.

 She was a farmer more than 40 years.
 She founded the farming enterprise "Nurli obod" and managed it until the end of her life.

-A documentary film dedicated to life and work of Lola Murotova was made by the order of "Oʻzbekkino" national agency.
+A documentary film dedicated to life and work of her was made by the order of "Oʻzbekkino" national agency.

 Childhood and youth

 Lola Murotova was born on March 9, 1958, in Altiariq, Fergana, Uzbekistan.
 She was the second child in the family.
 Her father worked as a tractor driver, a mechanic, and then an engineer at a collective farm.
 She participated in the Second World War.
 When her brother Nabijon Murotov was an engineer at the collective farm, Lola Murotova drove tractors.

 The hero of Uzbekistan award

 In accordance with the Decree of the President of the Republic of Uzbekistan on awarding the title of Hero of Uzbekistan dated August 28, 2019, on the occasion of the 28th anniversary of the independence of the Republic of Uzbekistan, Lola Murotova was awarded the highest title of Hero of Uzbekistan and was awarded the highest award - the Gold Star Medal.
 While presenting Lola Murotova with the Hero of Uzbekistan award, Shavkat Mirziyoyev said about her:

 "When I go to Fergana, I will definitely go to my sister Lola.
 What will happen this year, sister Lola, I ask.
 They carry out grain and cotton plans even in the most difficult years.
 Why?
 This woman has such love for the Motherland in her heart that you don't need to talk about it.
 These simplicity and sincerity are the symbol and example of an Uzbek woman."